Learn how to make beaded snowflake ornaments with our step-by-step craft project video tutorial for kids and adults!

 How to Make Beaded Snowflake Ornaments: Step-by-Step DIY Instructions

 Learn how to make beaded snowflake ornaments with the step-by-step directions below.
 Both children and adults can enjoy this snowflake craft.
 In the next section, you can “see” how to complete each step in the handmade beaded snowflake video tutorial.
-Please read through the instructions and watch the video before starting this Christmas craft so you know the steps involved and what to expect.
+Please read the instructions and watch the video before starting this Christmas craft, so you know the steps and what to expect.
+Reading through the instructions before making beaded snowflake crafts also makes it easier to make a more informed choice about the craft supplies you want to use for this winter craft project.

-1. Plan a hand-beaded pattern for each snowflake ornament craft.
+2. Plan a hand-beaded pattern for each snowflake ornament craft:

 - Choose a simple bead pattern for each wire bead snowflake ornament.